Ex-children's hospital doctor charged with sex crimes

 This aerial image taken with a drone shows Cumberland Hospital for Children and Adolescents on Tuesday Sept.
 20, 2022, in Richmond, Va.
 A grand jury indicted Dr. Daniel N. Davidow of Richmond, a former longtime employee of the Cumberland Hospital for Children and Adolescents, last month, the records show.
 The records were unsealed Thursday, Dec.
 1, the prosecutor announced Friday.
 (AP Photo/Steve Helber)

 RICHMOND, Va.
-(AP) — The former medical director of a Virginia hospital that serves vulnerable children has been charged with four felony sex crimes in connection with abuse authorities say happened at the facility years ago.
+(AP) — A former medical director of a Virginia hospital that serves vulnerable children has been charged with four felony sex crimes in connection with abuse that authorities say happened at the facility years ago.

-A grand jury indicted Dr. Daniel N. Davidow of Richmond, a former longtime employee of the Cumberland Hospital for Children and Adolescents, last month, court records show.
+A grand jury indicted Dr. Daniel N. Davidow of Richmond, a former longtime medical director of the Cumberland Hospital for Children and Adolescents, last month, court records show.
 The records were unsealed Thursday, a local prosecutor announced Friday.

 Robert F. Donnelly, an attorney for Davidow, told The Associated Press by email that “we are still learning details and facts, so we are not in a position to comment.”